manishgupta739/manishgupta739/README.md

 ## 📈 Beyond the Terminal

 When I'm away from VS Code and my pharmacy textbooks, my operating system runs on a different set of tasks:

-*   📊 **Technical Analysis:** Trading the intraday markets by testing and refining 9 EMA and 21 EMA crossover strategies.
-*   🎬 **Cinephile:** Unwinding with Bollywood hits, South Indian feature cinema, and brilliant family short films.

 ---
 *Let's connect and build something impactful!*